+- A. Rate the training stations available in the type and number required for task performance as outlined in the program goals and performance objectives in terms of:

+- 1. adequate bench space

+- 2. adequate lab/shop space

+POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection.
+Provide information on class size for each course.

+9.2 SAFETY

-number required for the performance of tasks outlined in the program goals and performance objectives. ' I A. Rate the training stations available in the type and number required for task performance as outlined in the program goals and performance objectives in terms of: 1. adequate bench space 2. adequate lab/shop space POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection.
-Providinformation on class size for each course. le 9.2 SAFETY The facilities should meet all applicable safety standards and an emergency plan should be in and posted in all classrooms and lab/shop areas.
-9.2 place A. Rate the identification of hazardous areas (painting, welding, etc.) with signs.
-B. Rate the fire extinguishers in terms of having regular, current inspection tags attached and meeting fire codes for different types of fires.
-C. Rate the availability of an electrical disconnect system or posted procedure to shut down all outlets in case of an emergency.
-D. Rate the lighting in terms of being adequate for task performance and safety.
-E. Rate safety inspections in terms of being regularly held.
+The facilities should meet all applicable safety standards and an emergency plan should be in place and posted in all classrooms and lab/shop areas.

+- A. Rate the identification of hazardous areas (painting, welding, etc.) with signs. - B. Rate the fire extinguishers in terms of having regular, current inspection tags attached and meeting fire codes for different types of fires. - C. Rate the availability of an electrical disconnect system or posted procedure to shut down all outlets in case of an emergency. - D. Rate the lighting in terms of being adequate for task performance and safety. - E. Rate safety inspections in terms of being regularly held. - F. Rate the degree to which a functional eye wash station is available.